NielsvanOpstal/EetMee/REPORT.md

 ### The Activities

-The app consists of a total of 8 activities.
+The app consists of a total of 8 activities:
 - The LoginActivity enables the user to login or create an account using Google's Firebase Authentication via the email password method.
 It also enables the user to send a verification email to their email.
   * If the user is registering, the activity redirects to the EditProfileActivity.
   * If the user already has an account, the use activity enables the user to go the BaseActivity.